Groestlcoin/btcpayserver/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Thank you for reporting a technical issue.

 This issue tracker is only for bug reports and problems.

-For general questions please read our documentation docs.btcpayserver.org.
-You can ask technical questions in discussions https://github.com/btcpayserver/btcpayserver/discussions and general support on our community chat chat.btcpayserver.org

 Please fill in as much of the template below as you're able.
 -->

 **Describe the bug**